US stocks on track for fourth gain in a row as banks jump

-U.S. stocks are rising for the fourth day in a row Wednesday as banks rise in tandem with interest rates.
-Technology companies and smaller, more domestic-focused companies continue to set records as investors monitor trade disputes between the U.S. and other countries as well as global economic growth.
+U.S. stocks are heading for a fourth straight gain Wednesday as banks surge in tandem with interest rates.
+Smaller, more domestic-focused companies continue to set records as investors monitor trade disputes between the U.S. and other countries as well as global economic growth.
+Retailers and heath care companies are also rising.
 Electric car maker Tesla is gaining as investors grow more confident it will meet its production targets for the Model 3 sedan.

 Continue Reading Below